Ventura, California: American era

 Following the American Conquest of California in the Mexican–American War, California became a U.S. territory in 1848 and a U.S. state in 1850.
 After the American Civil War, settlers came to the area, buying land from the Mexicans, or simply as squatters.
 Vast holdings were later acquired by Easterners, including railroad magnate Thomas A. Scott.
 He sent Thomas R. Bard to handle Scott's property.

 Ventura had a flourishing Chinese settlement in the early 1880s.
 The largest concentration of activity, known as China Alley, was just across Main Street from the Mission San Buenaventura.

 Ventura Pier was built in 1872 at a cost of $45,000 and was the longest wooden pier in California.
 By 1917, it had been rebuilt to a length of 1,700 feet.
 Much of the pier was destroyed by a storm in 1995, but it was subsequently rebuilt.

 In 1913, the Rincon Sea Level Road and the Ventura River Bridge opened.

 The large Ventura Oil Field was first drilled in 1919 and at its peak produced 90000 oilbbl/d.
 The development of the oil fields in the 1920s, along with the building of better roads to Los Angeles and the affordability of automobiles, enabled a major real estate boom.
+Symphony concerts and Little League teams were sponsored by the oil companies.
 Contemporary downtown Ventura is defined by extant buildings from this period.
 Landmarks built during the oil boom include Ventura Theatre (1928), the First Baptist Church of Ventura (1926), the Ventura Hotel (1926), and the Mission Theatre (1928).

-On March 12, 1928, the St. Francis Dam, 54 mi inland, failed catastrophically, creating a flood that took over 600 lives as it flowed down the Santa Clara River to the ocean.
+On March 12, 1928, the St. Francis Dam, 54 mi inland, failed catastrophically, creating a flood that took more than 600 lives as it flowed down the Santa Clara River to the ocean.

 From the south, travel by auto was slow and hazardous, until the completion of a four-lane freeway (US Highway 101) over the Conejo Grade in 1959.
 This route, which was widened and improved by 1969, is known as the Ventura Freeway, which directly links Ventura with the rest of the Greater Los Angeles.

-In 2017, the Thomas Fire started north of Ventura in Santa Paula and the Santa Ana Winds the fire spread into hillside neighborhoods of Ventura and into the area above downtown.
-Five hundred and four residences burned down in the city.
+In 2017, the Thomas Fire started north of Ventura in Santa Paula.
+Propelled by the Santa Ana Winds, the fire spread into hillside neighborhoods of Ventura and the area above downtown.
+The fire burned down 504 residences burned in the city.

+Main Street in the downtown was closed to vehicle traffic in June 2020 in an effort to boost business and keep people safe during the COVID-19 pandemic.
+In January 2025, the Ventura City Council voted to keep Main Street closed and proceed with its designation of a formal pedestrian mall.